-The off-site backup copy of the encrypted private key of the RCauth Pilot ICA is kept off-site in a safe under the direct personal control of a DCA Service Manager.
+The off-site backup copy of the encrypted private key of the RCauth Pilot ICA is kept off-site in a safe under the direct personal control of a DCA Service Manager.an Administrator.

-Other, non-sensitive, material of the RCauth Pilot ICA, including the state of the CA, index files, and related material of the CA systems are regularly backed up to distinct locations within and outside the building and physically distant from the originals.
+Other, non-sensitive, material of the RCauth-Pilot ICA, including the state of the CA, index files, and related material of the CA systems are regularly backed up to distinct locations within and outside the building and physically distant from the originals.

-The on-line repository system is backed-up on a primary backup on-site sytem at Nikhef which is itself back-up daily to a secondary redundant magnetic tape backup contracted by Nikhef under confidentiality requirements.
+The on-line repository system is backed-up on a primary backup on-site system system at Nikhef which is itself back-up daily to a secondary redundant magnetic tapeoff-site backup contracted by at a Nikhef collaboration member organisation under confidentiality requirements.